okansungur/drafts/read1.md

 a seamless connectivity between objects using RFID, which provides a unique code to each and every object.(Chemudupati et al. 2012)

 ##### Smart Object
-To categorize a smart object there are some characteristics.
+- Components of a smart object are:
 - Sensors
 - Actuators
 - Processing Unit